usnistgov/NetSimulyzer/README.md

 `S`: Backward

 `D`: Right

+The camera controls may be changed from the 'Camera Settings' option in the 'Camera' menu

 ### Play/Pause
 The simulation starts in a paused state, the scene will still render, but time will not advance until it is unpaused.